 The standard weapon of the Russian Ground Forces is the AK-74M.
 Developed in the 1970s as a replacement for the iconic AK-47, the main difference between the two weapons was the use of smaller, lighter 5.45-millimeter ammunition.
 The weapon, equipped with a thirty-round magazine, saw extensive use in the Soviet occupation of Afghanistan and was issued to frontline Soviet Units, particularly airborne, naval infantry and Germany-based conventional army units.
 The rifle has a side folding stock, 16.3-inch barrel and an overall length of thirty-seven inches.
 In 2015, the Russian Army adopted a number of Western-style upgrades to the AK-74M, including a skeletonized stock with adjustable cheek weld, a rail accessory mounting system similar to that on the M4 developed by Piccatinny Arsenal, foregrip and improved muzzle brake.

-These all appeared separately during the last seven months and are reposted thanks to reader interest.
+These all appeared seperately during the last seven months and are reposted thanks to reader interest.